Top 10 finance tips for Contractors and Freelancers

 Freelancing and contracting are not for the faint-hearted.
 It can feel like a rollercoaster, characterised by unpredictable job cycles, erratic income and a lack of a contingency plan.
 The situation can be quite stressful, especially when you’re just starting out.
 But if you’re organised, freelancing/contracting can be an immensely rewarding way to earn a living, not only do you have the potential to earn more but you also have the freedom to work on your own terms.
 The normal route to contracting starts with speaking to a reliable contracting agency who can help you find work, you would also need the best contractor accountants, someone who specialises in contractor accounting, understands IR-35 and can guide you in tax-efficient extractions.

 With proper personal finance, freelancers can achieve a work-life balance that will be the envy of many.
-Here we will look at 10 finance tips for contractors and freelancers that will give you financial security.
+Here we will look at the top 10 finance tips for contractors and freelancers that will give you financial security.

 - Insulate your income